Power-Components/livewire-powergrid/README.md

 `🙏` **You can help PowerGrid in a number of ways; contributing goes beyond writing code.**

-Please read the [Contributing Guide reports](CONTRIBUTING.md) to see what kind of contributions you can make and what steps you should follow.
+Please read the [Contributing Guide](CONTRIBUTING.md) to see what kind of contributions you can make and what steps you should follow.

 <br/>